aws/aws-cdk/packages/aws-cdk-lib/custom-resources/README.md

 The `logging` property defined on the `AwsSdkCall` interface allows control over what data is being logged on a per SDK call basis.
 This is configurable via an instance of the `Logging` class.
 The `Logging` class exposes two options that can be used to configure logging:
 1. `Logging.all()` which enables logging of all data.
 This is the default `logging` configuration.
-2. `Logging.withDataHidden()` which prevents logging of all data associated with API call response including logging the raw API call response and the `Data` field on the Lambda handler response object.
+2. `Logging.withDataHidden()` which prevents logging of all data associated with the API call response, including logging the raw API call response and the `Data` field on the Lambda handler response object.
 This configuration option is particularly useful for situations where the API call response may contain sensitive information.

-For further context about `Logging.withDataHidden()`, consider a user who might be making an API call that is returning sensitive information that they may want to keep hidden in CloudWatch Logs.
-To do this, they would configure `logging` with `Logging.withHiddenData()`:
+For further context about `Logging.withDataHidden()`, consider a user who might be making an API call that is returning sensitive information that they may want to keep hidden.
+To do this, they would configure `logging` with `Logging.withDataHidden()`:

 ```ts
 const getParameter = new cr.AwsCustomResource(this, 'GetParameter', {